Microprofessor II

-One key feature of the MPF II was its Chinese BASIC, a version of Chinese-localized BASIC based on Applesoft BASIC.

-There was also a version sold in Europe, Northern America, India, Singapore, and Australia that did not have Chinese localization.
+One key feature of the MPF-II was its Chinese BASIC, a version of Chinese-localized BASIC based and compatible with Applesoft BASIC.
+Versions of the machine sold in Europe, Northern America, India, Singapore, and Australia didn't have Chinese localization.

+Peripherals for the machine included a two floppy disk drive controller and a thermal printer.

-Differences to Apple II
+Differences from Apple II

-The MPF II was not totally compatible with the Apple II.

-The MPF II did not have Apple II's text mode.
+The MPF-II is not entirely compatible with the Apple II, not having its text mode.
 All the text was drawn on the screen by software rather than generated by hardware.
 It was the only cost-effective way to generate Chinese text on the screen at a time when a hardware-based Chinese character generator could cost hundreds of U.S. dollars.

-Like Apple II, MPF II had two graphics buffers.
-However, the second buffer was at address A000H while with Apple II it was at 4000H.
-The keyboard input was mapped to a different address than the Apple II making impossible to play Apple's games on the MPF II.
+The MPF-II second graphic buffer was at memory address A000H, while Apple II's was at 4000H.
+The keyboard input was also mapped to a different address, making it impossible to play Apple's games on the MPF II.

 MPF-II keyboard interface was very simple and consisted of an 8-bit output port and an input port that was directly connected to the keyboard matrix.
-The Apple joystick interface was not there, and instead, the joystick appeared as a keyboard with arrow keys and two other buttons.
+It also lacked the Apple joystick interface.

-The external slot interface was also not compatible with the Apple II and could not use any standard interface cards including the Disk II controller.
+The external slot interface was also not compatible with the Apple II and the machine couldn't use any standard interface cards (like the Disk II controller).

 Technical information

+Micro-Professor II had the following specifications: